 Okay, dear readers, it’s time to announce my next big travel move…and it’s a big one!
-Here’s the story of how it came to pass:
+Here’s the story of how The Ultimate Train Challenge came to pass:

 One Dark and Stormy Night in New Zealand…